 Details

-The model is a useful starting point to get a sense of the basic relationship between exposure and internal concentration.
-However, by treating the human body as a single, well-mixed container it of course simplifies many biological realities.
-In reality, an exposure dose is not simply added, and the substance is not eliminated from a single compartment at a constant rate.
-I’m not a toxicologist myself, but I have tried to learn the (very) basics.
-So I used this as an opportunity to learn and write on where the reality is more messy as I think it’s always useful to know what an ideal model should capture.
+This single-compartment pharmacokinetic (PK) model is a useful starting point to get a sense of the basic relationship between exposure and internal concentration.
+However, it simplifies many biological realities of course.
+In reality, the body is not a single, well-mixed compartment, an exposure dose is not simply added, and the substance is not eliminated from a single compartment at a constant rate.
+I’m not a toxicologist myself - so the nuances of these processes are outside of my area of expertise - but I have tried to learn the (very) basics.
+Below are my thoughts on where the reality is more complicated than implied by this model.

-The model assumes chemicals enter and exit the body through a single pathway, but actual ADME processes (Absorption, Distribution, Metabolism, and Excretion) following exposure involve multiple, complex routes.
-Inhaled chemicals bypass the liver and enter arterial blood directly, giving them immediate access to sensitive organs like the brain and heart.
-Ingested substances first pass through the liver, where enzymes can partially metabolize them before they reach general circulation.
-Skin absorption follows yet another pathway, delivering chemicals into venous blood.
-Each route creates different kinetic patterns that a single-compartment model cannot capture.
+First, the model assumes chemicals enter and exit the body instantly and completely and do so through a single route, but actual ADME processes (Absorption, Distribution, Metabolism, Excretion) involve multiple, complex routes and physical barriers following exposure.
+Namely, as a result of the gut wall, skin, and lungs absorption takes time, and the amount of a chemical that makes it into the bloodstream (its bioavailability) after exposure is rarely 100%.
+For example, inhaled chemicals bypass the liver and enter arterial blood directly, giving them immediate access to sensitive organs like the brain and heart.
+Ingested substances, on the other hand, first pass through the liver, where enzymes can partially destroy (= first-pass effect) them before they ever reach general circulation.
+Skin absorption follows yet another route by delivering chemicals into venous blood.
+Each route creates different kinetic patterns that our single-compartment model does not capture.

 Future stuff